OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 88.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig88-v2.jpg)

-**Figure 88.:** Guerrero et al., 2021a.Protospacers are included if they have a perfect PAM, and all wild-type spacers are included.
+**Figure 88.:** Protospacers are included if they have a perfect PAM, and all wild-type spacers are included.
 Spacers and protospacers are grouped with an 85% similarity threshold.
 Colours from blue to yellow indicate increasing time.

-## Spacer turnover
+#### Spacer turnover

 For all sets of experimentally observed spacers (Paez-Espino et al., 2015, Burstein et al., 2016, and Guerrero et al., 2021a), we calculated spacer turnover over time.
 We interpolated spacer abundances grouped by 85% similarity over time using the smallest time delay between samples, then calculated the average fraction of spacer types remaining as a function of time delay across the entire dataset.